01binary/zeroweb/src/articles/model-of-human-mind.md

 - *Managing* and *maintaining* the other two elements.
 - *Predicting* and *comparing* outcomes to select an optimal plan of action.
 - Looking for *new patterns* and fitting incoming data into *existing patterns*.

-This element learns by:

-- Receiving positive signals, for example *goal reached*.
-- Receiving negative signals, such as *goal not reached* due to poor planning, inaccurate estimation, or lack of knowledge and experience.
-- It has to learn how to work with the other two elements and blend their outputs to tailor decisions to what is currently happening.
-- It has to identify and fill gaps in knowledge and skill.

 This element has the following effects on behavior: